aumatap/aumakallio/_posts/2025-01-25-revolution.md

 At this point it is evident that a revolution is inevitable.
+That is because:

 1. Capital inequality has risen -- or at this point exceeded -- pre first world war levels.
 2. Policies such as New Deal are impossible because -- unlike ever before -- capital inequality is a global phenomenon that cannot be solved with national legislation but would require international co-ordination.